Indicators

 - Aroon-Down: Measures the strength of the downtrend.

-Section titled “Calculation:”The brilliance of Aroon lies in its simplicity.
-It’s based on the number of periods since the highest high and the lowest low, respectively, over a predefined period (commonly 25 days).
+Section titled “Calculation”It is based on the number of periods since the highest high and the lowest low over a predefined period, commonly 25 days.

-Section titled “Interpretation:”Aroon-Up/-Down are percentage indicators that respectively measure how recent the n-day high or low has been.
-On top of the two complementary indicators, QuantMage also provides the Aroon Oscillator, which is calculated by subtracting the Aroon-Down from the Aroon-Up.
-The oscillator oscillates between -100 and 100, with zero as the centerline.
+Section titled “Interpretation”Aroon-Up and Aroon-Down are percentage indicators that measure how recently the n-day high or low occurred.
+QuantMage also provides the Aroon Oscillator, which is calculated by subtracting Aroon-Down from Aroon-Up.
+The oscillator ranges from -100 to 100, with zero as the centerline.
 Positive values indicate an upward trend, while negative values suggest a downward trend.
-These are the only indicators here that use daily high / low prices instead of daily close prices.
+These are the only indicators on this page that use daily high and low prices instead of daily close prices.

-The MACD (Moving Average Convergence Divergence) histogram is a visual storyteller, narrating the tale of price momentum and direction.
+The MACD (Moving Average Convergence Divergence) histogram is a momentum indicator based on the relationship between two exponential moving averages.

 - Signal Line: A 9-day EMA of the MACD line.